-Concentrates on the growing field of international HRM, for example, training for overseas postings, international recruitment and selection, international management development, compensation and international labour relations.
+Concentrates on the growing field of international HRM, for example, training for overseas postings, and international recruitment selection, development, international management compensation and international labour relations.
 Covers cross-cultural management in the broadest sense.
 Covers comparative HRM to provide students with a perspective of other systems, for example, in selected European and Asian-Pacific countries.
 Managing diversity is studied with special emphasis on projecting multicultural values and competencies into corporate advantages in the area of international business and trade.
 An evaluation of business ethics issues for the IHRM role is included.